TylerCode/cycles/README.md

 [![Build AppImage](https://github.com/TylerCode/cycles/actions/workflows/appimage.yml/badge.svg)](https://github.com/TylerCode/cycles/actions/workflows/appimage.yml)

 # cycles
 Desktop CPU Monitor I threw together while trying to debug some issues with my computer.
+Have not been dedicating a lot of time to this lately since I'm not on a machine with Snap access anymore.

 ![image](https://github.com/TylerCode/cycles/assets/18288340/36332a79-6882-4204-ba6d-51d061798229)